LTW1220/LTW1220.github.io/_pages/about.md

 Dr. Wang completed her Ph.D. in Shanghai Jiao Tong University, China, focused on developing peptidomimetic drugs and gene-delivery lipid nanoparticles (LNPs) to combat drug resistance and inhibit cancer metastasis.
 Her current research builds upon this expertise, concentrating on engineering blood-brain barrier-crossing lipid nanoparticles for the targeted treatment of challenging neurological conditions like glioblastoma and Alzheimer’s disease.
 She employs a comprehensive approach, integrating nanoparticle formulation, molecular biology, and advanced in vivo models, including patient-derived xenograft(PDX), orthotopic, and brain tumor models, to meticulously assess therapeutic performance and biodistribution.

 Dr. Wang also incorporates transcriptomic analysis, utilizing both bulk and single-cell RNA sequencing, to delve into treatment mechanisms and inform precision medicine strategies.
 Driven by a passion for interdisciplinary collaboration, she is aiming to translate groundbreaking biomedical innovations into tangible clinical solutions.

-# Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a # picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-# Put your address / P.O. box / other info right below your picture.
-# You can also disable any of these elements by editing   `profile` property of the YAML header of your `_pages/about.md`.
-# Edit `_bibliography/papers.bib` and Jekyll will render your  [publications page](/al-folio/publications/) automatically.